 Be sure to have your hearing and vision checked too.

-Also, you can benefit from a visit to your primary doctor by getting your prescription or prescriptions updated and securing a copy of your medical records in case of an emergency during the snowbird season.
+Also, you can benefit from a visit to your primary doctor by updating your prescription or prescriptions and securing a copy of your medical records in case of an emergency during the snowbird season.

 3. Check Your Car for Safety

 Have you ever heard the term road ready?

 Well, you go to the doctor to ensure you're healthy enough to drive for long periods over long distances on the road.

 Likewise, you should take your car to a mechanic and let them verify that it's ready to stand up to the rigors of a long trip that could include adverse driving conditions.

 Here's a checklist of things you need to have checked: